 All these images are delivered by default over the 200 Points of Presence (PoPs) of our CDN and will load rocket fast worldwide.
 The purpose of this documentation is to explain all available parameters.

-cdn: delivers the image via CDN without any resize or filter
+cdn/cdno: delivers the image via CDN without any filter or resizing

-crop: generates an image with given size, crops centrally and delivers the resulting image via CDN
+crop: generates an image with a given size, crops centrally, and delivers the resulting image via CDN

-cover: resizes the image to specified width x height without keeping proportions and delvers the resulting image via CDN
+cover: resizes the image to a specified width x height without keeping proportions, and delivers the resulting image via CDN

-fit: resizes the image to fit into specified width x height box, adds coloured padding to keep proportions and delivers the resulting image via CDN
+fit: resizes the image to fit into a specified width x height box, adds colored padding to keep proportions, and delivers the resulting image via CDN

-bound: resizes to a given width x height box, keeps proportions.
+bound: resizes to a given width x height box and keeps proportions.
 Similar to fit but without padding.
 Delivers the resulting image via CDN

-The crop_px operation allows you to define the crop zone and not necessary use the center of the image as center of the crop zone.
-It is extremely useful when you want to crop a specific part of the image, like for example a face for a profile picture.
+The crop_px operation allows you to define the crop zone without necessarily using the center of the image as the center of the crop zone.
+It is extremely useful when you want to crop a specific part of the image, like a face for a profile picture.
 The size parameter is composed of 2 parts: x1, y1, x2, y2 and -final_size.

 The first part x1, y1, x2, y2 are the top-left and bottom-right coordinates of crop rectangle.
 For example (0, 0, 500, 500) will crop the top-left 500 x 500px square.
 The second part -final_size specifies the size (width x height) of the resulting cropped image.
 Basically, after cropping the image according to (0, 0, 500, 500), Cloudimage will resize it to final_size px width and keep proportions.
 If you fit the cropped image into a box of width x height, similar to the cover operation, you can use width x height, for example: -200x300.

 A great example with our Korean friends below: